SDWebImage/SDWebImage/README.md

 ### Using SDWebImageManager

-The SDWebImageManager is the class behind the UIImageView+WebCache category.
+The `SDWebImageManager` is the class behind the `UIImageView(WebCache)` category.
 It ties the asynchronous downloader with the image cache store.
-You can use this class directly to benefit from web image downloading with caching in another context than a UIView (ie: with Cocoa).
+You can use this class directly to benefit from web image downloading with caching in another context than a `UIView` (ie: with Cocoa).

-Here is a simple example of how to use SDWebImageManager:
+Here is a simple example of how to use `SDWebImageManager`:

 ```objective-c
 SDWebImageManager *manager = [SDWebImageManager sharedManager];